Skip to main content

 The Halifax Tool Library is a volunteer run, non-profit organization that loans tools to the community as a proud member of the sharing economy in Halifax.
 Our key mission is to get underused tools into the hands of people who need them.
 In order to make this happen we need energetic, engaged volunteers to do a variety of tasks from membership (customer) service to administration to library organization to tool maintenance and repair.
 We love what we do and the current corps of volunteers and our membership are DIY and sharing economy enthusiasts.
 The executive are constantly striving to make the volunteer experience at the HTL a fun and valuable way to share time and be social while doing an amazing thing for our community.

 The Leukemia & Lymphoma Society of Canada (LLSC) is a national non-profit organization dedicated to curing blood cancers and improving the quality of life for patients and their families.
 Through Canadian-led research, education, advocacy, and free support services, LLSC helps people navigate every step of their blood cancer experience while driving progress in treatments and care.
+Light The Night is LLSC’s signature fundraising event, bringing communities together each fall in cities across Canada.
+Participants carry illuminated lanterns—red for supporters, white for survivors, and gold in memory of loved ones—as they walk in solidarity to honour, celebrate, and remember those impacted by blood cancers.
+Funds raised through Light The Night fuel groundbreaking research and vital support programs.
+The event not only shines a light on the progress made over the past two decades, but also inspires hope and connection, reminding everyone that no one walks alone in the blood cancer community.

 The Marguerite Centre is a long-term, residential facility for women healing from addiction.
 We foster a healthier society by supporting women recovering from addiction through a long-term residential program focusing on the healing of mind, body and spirit.